Home › Desserts › Bisquick Brownies

 As simple as these babies are to make, I’ve got a few tips to ensure your success!

-• Melt the butter first and allow it to cool while you get everything else ready to go.
+• Melt the butter first and let it to cool while you get everything else ready to go.

 • Gently whisk the eggs (just with a fork will be enough) so that you’re not overmixing the batter.

-• When mixing, either with a hand mixer or by hand, only mix until you can no longer see Bisquick streaks.
-Overmixing will make these more like a good chocolate cake than brownies.
+• Mix on low or by hand, and only mix until you can no longer see Bisquick streaks.
+Otherwise, they will be cakey and kind of dry.

-• When baking, check after 18 minutes and then every few minutes after that, so they don’t overbake.
+• Check the early.
+Every oven is different so check after 18 minutes and then every few minutes after that, so they don’t overbake.

 • Use a good quality cocoa powder for a full and rounded chocolate flavor.